andrew/ultimate-awesome/README.md

 - [build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
 - [awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of awesome Python frameworks, libraries, software and resources.
 - [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
-- [computer-science](https://github.com/ossu/computer-science) - :mortar_board: Path to a free self-taught education in Computer Science!.
+- [computer-science](https://github.com/ossu/computer-science) - 🎓 Path to a free self-taught education in Computer Science!.
 - [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 - [awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.